-Shingles is a painful skin rash caused by the varicella-zoster virus.
-This is the same virus (germ) that causes chickenpox.
-After you have chickenpox, the virus often remains in your nerve cells.
+Shingles is also called herpes zoster.
+It is a painful skin rash caused by the herpes zoster virus.
+This is the same virus that causes chickenpox.
+After a person has chickenpox, the virus remains inactive in the nerve cells.
 Years later, the virus can become active again and travel to the skin.
-Most people have shingles only once, but it is possible to have it a second or even a third time.
-When shingles does recur, it may affect a different part of the body.
+Most people have shingles only once, but it is possible to have it more than once.

 Anyone who has had chickenpox can develop shingles.
 But your risk is greater if you:

 Have an illness that weakens your immune system, such as HIV/AIDS.

 Have cancer, especially Hodgkin disease or lymphoma.

 The first sign of shingles is usually pain, burning, tingling, or itching on one part of your face or body.
 You may also feel as if you have the flu, with fever and chills.